mateuszjurewicz/tensorflow_speech_recognition/README.md

 ### Model Training

-Finally, three separate scripts have been provided for training the final models on the preprocessed data.
+Three separate scripts have been provided for training the final models on the preprocessed data.
 If you want to just skip to this stage, you can downloaded the properly preprocessed data as bcolz files from a link provided at the end of the [Data Source](#data-source) section.